pytgcalls/ntgcalls/README.md

 * <b><a href="https://github.com/morethanwords">@morethanwords</a>:</b>
   We extend our special thanks to morethanwords for their invaluable help in integrating the connection to WebRTC with Telegram Web K.
   Their assistance has been instrumental in enhancing the functionality of our library.

+_We would like to extend a special thanks to <b><a href='https://github.com/doggyhaha'>@doggyhaha</a></b>
+and <b><a href='https://github.com/branchscope'>@branchscope</a></b> for their valuable contributions to the testing phase of the library.
+Their dedication to testing and optimizing the library has been instrumental in its success._

+_Additionally, we extend our gratitude to all contributors for their exceptional work in making this project a reality._